Law of Iraq: Reconstruction of Iraqi Law After the Hussein Regime

-Saddam Hussein's Ba'thist Regime was overthrown in 2003 after a U.S. invasion of Iraq.
+Saddam Hussein's Ba'athist Regime was overthrown in 2003 after the U.S. invasion of Iraq.
 The U.S. then led a Coalition Provisional Authority and an interim government was promptly established to operate under a transitional law.
-Several orders were instated as a temporary legal framework that included the De-Ba'thification of Iraq, the dissolution of the Iraqi army, and the restoration of an independent judiciary.
+Several orders were instated as a temporary legal framework that included the De-Ba'athification of Iraq, the dissolution of the Iraqi army, and the restoration of an independent judiciary.
 When constructing Iraqi law, Egypt was used closely as a comparative tool or guide.
 The U.S. had appointed 25 Iraqis to form an initial governing council, which was intended to proportionately represent Iraq's ethnic and religious composition.
 The Iraqi Governing Council adopted an Interim Constitution in March 2004.
 This constitution guaranteed the rule of law, judicial independence, human rights and individual freedoms, and federalism and democratic elections.

 A new, permanent constitution was ratified in a referendum in October 2005.
 This established Iraq as a federal, democratic, and parliamentary republic.
 Under this new constitution Islam was recognized as the official religion of Iraq and as a source of legislation.
 As with the interim constitution, the 2005 one sets out separation of powers, an independent judiciary, and human rights protections.
 The Constitution also established the Kurdistan Region as an autonomous federal entity.

 Article 117 states "This Constitution, upon coming into force, shall recognize the region of Kurdistan, along with its existing authorities, as a federal region."